athanclark/purescript-queue/README.md

-handlers, but can only clear them all at once), while the `IxQueue` module treats handlers as an _indexed mapping_, allowing you to distinguish which handler receives a message (opposed to broadcasting to all handlers), or descrepently remove a single handler from the map (can be useful for dynamic allocation of multiple handlers to the same data).
+handlers, but can only clear them all at once), while the `IxQueue` module treats handlers as an _indexed mapping_, allowing you to distinguish which handler receives a message (opposed to broadcasting to all handlers), or descrepently remove a single handler from the map (can be useful for dynamic allocation and deallocation of multiple handlers to the same data).
 There's also a `Queue.One` module, which has an implementation where there's at most _one_ handler on the queue at any given time.